You will have access to a comprehensive support system to help you make the transition to higher education when you start at Birmingham.

-From the outset, you will be assigned your own Personal Tutor who will get to know you as you progress through your studies, providing academic and welfare advice, encouraging you and offering assistance in any areas you may feel you need extra support to make the most of your potential and your time here at Birmingham.
+– You will be assigned your own personal tutor who will get to know you as you progress through your studies.
+They will provide academic support and advice to enable you to make the most of your time here at Birmingham.

 –You will also have access to dedicated wellbeing officers who provide professional support, advice and guidance to students across a range of issues.
 They can meet with you to discuss extensions, disabilities, reasonable adjustments, extenuating circumstances, or to talk through any problems you might be experiencing, and help you access wider support on campus and beyond if you need it.

 helps you to become a more effective and independent learner through a range of high-quality support services.
 The centre offers workshops on a range of topics, such as note-taking, reading, academic writing and presentation skills.

 Academic Writing Advisory Service